-Protection and expansion of the county's urban forests should be a core principle in the Policy Plan34 element of the Fairfax County Comprehensive Plan.
-Promotion of natural capital and green infrastructure in all areas is an important consideration of the Fairfax County vision and the Board of Supervisor's Environmental Agenda.
+Protection and expansion of the county's urban forests should be a core principle in the Policy Plan element of the Fairfax County Comprehensive Plan.
+Promotion of natural capital and green infrastructure in all areas is an important consideration of the Fairfax County vision of "Protecting and enriching our quality of life for people, neighborhoods, and diverse communities," the One Fairfax Policy, and the Board of Supervisor's Economic Success Plan and Environmental Vision.